 Increasing demand for action on climate change has made clean energy a top priority worldwide.
-And as the call for renewables like solar and wind energy increases, interest in nuclear power has likewise emerged as part of the solution.
-Nuclear power plants—traditionally designed to offer 25 to 40 years of service life—account for about 10% of global electricity.
-Recently, the design and technologies for new reactors have begun to simplify nuclear power generation with smaller units and lower costs.
+As the call for renewables like solar and wind energy have increased, interest in nuclear power has undergone a renaissance and is beginning to be considered part of a comprehensive solution.
+This has prompted many to ask, “What is the future of nuclear energy?”
+Nuclear power plants—traditionally designed to offer 25 to 40 years of service life—only account for about 10% of global electricity, and many of these plants are reaching the end of their service life.

 Small Modular Reactor

 Small modular reactors (SMR) are typically designed to produce an electrical power output of up to 300MWe.
 These modular reactors are conveniently designed and fabricated on the factory floor and later installed onsite.
 When their load of fuel is exhausted they can be removed intact and refueled in dedicated facilities.
 The same is true when they are decommissioned.
 The ability to do many required processes while keeping the fuel contained within the reactor vessel enhances the safety of these units.

 Additionally, their smaller size and capacity provide these reactors with another advantage.
 In case of malfunction, passive safety systems can engage to control the event without manual intervention.
 These design and functionality features enable countries with less nuclear power experience to focus on smaller grids while maintaining the fabrication quality obtained through modularity.
 Compared to the design and construction of conventional fission reactors, SMR construction offers a more economical and efficient alternative.